Honorary Fellows

 ii.
 Are outstanding overseas biomedical and health researchers, usually recipients of major international prizes or awards.

 iii.
-Prominent leaders in the pharmaceutical, biotechnology or medical devices sectors, but who do not have the scientific achievements required for Ordinary Fellowship. iv.
+Are prominent leaders in the pharmaceutical, biotechnology or medical devices sectors, but who may not have the scientific achievements required for Ordinary Fellowship. iv.
 Policymakers (including Ministers, Parliamentarians or officials) who have been involved in UK and/or international policy around science, medical research or healthcare.

 v.
-Demonstrated outstanding organisational or sector-wide leadership in the governance or administration of biomedical and health research, for instance via regulatory agencies, arms-length bodies or charitable organisations.
+Have demonstrated outstanding organisational or sector-wide leadership in the governance or administration of biomedical and health research, for instance via regulatory agencies, arms-length bodies or charitable organisations.

 vi.
-Philanthropists who have made outstanding contributions to medical science in the public interest.
+Are philanthropists who have made outstanding contributions to medical science in the public interest.

 vii.
 Have made outstanding contributions to strengthening the relationship between science and society through their role in the media or digital communications, public engagement and involvement, or the co-production of research.

 viii.
-Exceptional leadership in advancing and promoting equity, diversity and inclusion in biomedical and health research and a more positive research culture in the UK.
+Have demonstrated exceptional leadership in advancing and promoting equity, diversity and inclusion in biomedical and health research within an organisation and/or a more positive research culture in the UK.

 Click here to view directory information on the Academy's Honorary Fellows.